Fully-Passive Twin-Field Quantum Key Distribution

 All the above passive schemes, however, aim at removing side-channels in source modulators.
 We can further improve the implementation security of the system if we can apply passive encoding and decoy-state choice to measurement-device-independent (MDI) protocols \cite{mdiqkd,TFQKD}, which can remove side-channels in detectors.
 Particularly, the new twin-field (TF) QKD \cite{TFQKD} protocol can provide both measurement-device-independence and exceptionally high key rate.
-In fact it can beat the upper bound for the rate-distance trade-off relation without a repeater \cite{PLOB} and so far has enabled QKD over as far as 1000 kilometers \cite{TFexperiment08}.
+In fact it can beat the upper bound for the rate-distance trade-off relation without a repeater \cite{PLOB} and has enabled QKD over as far as 1000 kilometers \cite{TFexperiment08}.
 Ever since its proposal, TF-QKD has led to much theoretical interest \cite{TFQKD01,TFQKD02,TFQKD03,TFQKD04,simpleTFQKD,TFQKD05,TFQKD06,asymTFQKD,asymTFQKD2} in recent years and many experimental demonstrations \cite{TFexperiment01,TFexperiment02,TFexperiment03,TFexperiment04,injectionlocking1,TFexperiment05,injectionlocking2,TFexperiment06,TFexperiment07,asymTFQKDexperiment}.
-While there has been a recent proposal for passive decoy-state TF-QKD \cite{passiveTF}, it still requires active modulators for encoding.
-So far, there has never been any passive-encoding (or fully-passive) scheme for TF-QKD.
+While there has been a recent proposal for passive decoy-state TF-QKD \cite{passiveTF}, it still requires active modulators for encoding. {Importantly, the fully passive BB84 schemes \cite{FullyPassiveThis,FullyPassiveAlternative} cannot be applied here, as they are based on two-mode (e.g. polarization) encoding, while TF-QKD uses single-mode phase encoding}.
+So far, there has never been any passive-encoding (or fully passive) scheme for TF-QKD.

-In this work, we build upon the CAL TF-QKD protocol \cite{simpleTFQKD} and propose the first fully passive TF-QKD scheme, where all the encoding, decoy-state setting choice, as well as even the basis choice, are entirely generated by post-processing, and all the degrees-of-freedom (DOFs) come from the randomness of the phases from the laser sources themselves.
-To address the main challenge of heavy sifting (which would occur if one performs naive post-selection), we also propose a set of post-processing strategies that match phase slices and maximize the amount of signals used, reducing loss in key rate due to sifting.
-This allows us to have a protocol with very high implementation security with no side-channels in either detectors or source modulators \cite{footnote1} as well as satisfactory key rate.\\
+In this work, we build upon the CAL TF-QKD protocol \cite{simpleTFQKD} and propose the first fully passive TF-QKD scheme, where all the encoding, decoy-state setting choice, as well as even the basis choice, are entirely generated by post-processing, and all the degrees-of-freedom (DOFs) come from the phase randomness of the laser sources themselves.
+Importantly, our protocol removes source modulator and detector side-channels at the same time.
+Additionally, to address the main challenge of heavy sifting (which would occur if one performs naive post-selection), we also propose a post-processing strategy that fully utilizes mismatched phase slices, which greatly improves sifting efficiency.
+This allows us to have a protocol with very high implementation security while maintaining satisfactory key rate.